Engineering (ENGR)

 ENGR 460.
 Engineering Economy.
 3 Credits.

-Simple evaluation of the economic merits of alternative solutions to engineering problems.
+Evaluation of the economic merits of alternative solutions in engineering decision making.
 Evaluations emphasize the time value of money.
-Prerequisite: CEM major or permission of instructor.
+Cost benefit estimations, depreciation methods, taxes, and different analyses techniques such as present worth analysis, rate of return analysis, benefit-cost ratio analysis, etc. are covered.
+Prerequisite: CEM majors and junior standing, or permission of instructor.
+Prerequisite or Corequisite: MATH 165.
 F,S,SS.

 ENGR 490.
 Topics in Engineering.
 1-3 Credits.